kunupat/kunupat.github.io/_posts/2019-01-16-AWS-Solutions-Architect-Associate-Certification.md

 ## My Notes
 Refer <a href="https://kunupat.github.io/2019/03/24/AWS-Solutions-Architect-Associate-Certification-My-Notes.html" target="_blank"> my AWS Solutions Architect Associate Certification February 2018 Notes </a>

+## Reference Book
+The <a href="https://amzn.to/2WwevNI" target="_blank">AWS Certified Solutions Architect Associate All-in-One Exam Guide (Exam SAA-C01) by Joyjeet Banerjee</a> book really helped me in preparation.
+The book has questions at the end of each chapter and these questions really get close to the actual exam questions.
+The book is concise & to-the-point as well which makes it a good read.

 ## Exam Guide and Preparation- Overview
 1. <a href="https://aws.amazon.com/certification/certified-solutions-architect-associate/" target="_blank">About the exam</a>
 2.	<a href="https://aws.amazon.com/certification/certification-prep/" target="_blank">Preperation</a>